ShadowShahriar/ShadowShahriar/README.md

 Pleased to meet you!
 I am S. Shahriar, currently a front-end developer based in a beautiful South Asian country.
 I am a CSS geek and love to solve real-life problems with `code`, care, and of course - creativity.

 At the very moment, I'm learning UI/UX and A11Y.
-When I've enough free time, I love to build fancy projects with CSS ✨ magic ✨ and sometimes with a smidge of JavaScript.
+When I've enough free time, I love to build [fancy projects][5] with CSS ✨magic✨ and sometimes with a smidge of JavaScript.

 Luckily, I have a dedicated [CodePen profile][1] and a [JSFiddle profile][2] to help me document all my findings.